ethanabowen/color-frontend/README.md

 Navigation component with links to different pages.

 ### ColorForm
-Form component for submitting favorite colors.
+Form component for submitting colors.

 Props:
 - `onSuccess?: () => void` - Callback function when submission is successful

 ### SearchColors
-Component for searching and displaying favorite colors.
+Component for searching and displaying colors.

 Features:
 - Real-time search with debouncing